ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.025**

-    All Users **MUST** be aware of the [Remote Working](remote-working.md) guidance and **MUST** confirm that they have read and understood it before being provided with any remote access devices or equipment \(e.g. RSA token\).
+    All Users **SHALL** be aware of the [Remote Working](remote-working.md) guidance and **SHALL** confirm that they have read and understood it before being provided with any remote access devices or equipment \(e.g. RSA token\).

 -   **POL.ITAUP.026**

-    Any User wishing to take a remote access device out of the UK **MUST** consult the [Remote Working](remote-working.md) guidance before doing so, and the applicable device IT Security Operating Procedures document.
+    Any User wishing to take a remote access device out of the UK **SHALL** consult the [Remote Working](remote-working.md) guidance before doing so, and the applicable device IT Security Operating Procedures document.

 ## Monitoring of communications